 You cannot use the Logic Analyzer to visualize

 Data is not available in the Logic Analyzer during simulation.

-If you simulate a model with the simulation mode set to rapid accelerator, then the following signals cannot be streamed into the Logic Analyzer:
+If you simulate a model with the simulation mode set to rapid accelerator, after simulation the following signals cannot be visualized in the Logic Analyzer: